 What is the average A+ salary by experience?

 Earning an A+ certification can be beneficial in a variety of job roles.
-As you gain more experience and responsibilities, you can expect to see an increase in pay.
-A+ certification holders with the titles IT manager ($51,157 – $128,478) and information security analysts ($49,370 – $103,043) typically earn the most.
-Additional related job titles and their corresponding salary ranges are reported below.
+As you gain more experience and responsibilities, you can expect to see a pay increase.

 What is the average A+ salary by job role?

-While A+ certification is an entry-level credential, earning your certificate can help you get your foot in the door of the IT industry, and the infosec sector in particular.
-You will find earning your A+ certification allows you to start working as a computer repair professional, or even in a tech support role.
+Earning your A+ credential can help you get your foot in the door of the IT industry as a computer repair professional, or even in a tech role, providing support and troubleshooting issues.

 What are the benefits of becoming A+ certified?

 There are additional benefits to earning your A+ certification.
-For instance, because it is vendor neutral and globally recognized, you have the opportunity to work with companies across the country, or even around the world.
-There is also the fact that A+ certification from CompTIA is ISO 17024 compliant, and has been approved by the Department of Defense as meeting the requirements of directive 8140/8570.01-M.
+For instance, because it is vendor-neutral and globally recognized, you have the opportunity to work with companies across the country or even around the world.

 How can I become A+ certified?